KristiyanGeorgiev1996/ScriptedInJava/03.Programming-Fundamentals-JavaScript/02.Projects-Programming-Fundamentals-with-JavaScript/READMe.md

-# 🚀 Beginner-Level C# Projects – SoftUni (Additional Practice)
+# 🚀 Beginner-Level JavaScript Projects – SoftUni (Additional Practice)

-This section of the repository contains additional C# projects created as part of the core programming curriculum.
+This section of the repository contains additional JS projects created as part of the core programming curriculum.
 Each project demonstrates the application of fundamental concepts through simple and functional console-based applications.

 The focus is on writing clean, well-structured code using standard programming practices.